Glossary of Names and Terms Found in

 scribein ancient Israel, a member of a learned class who studied the Scriptures and served as copyists, editors, teachers, and jurists; in other ancient places, he was a person who copied and/or wrote letters, official documents, literary manuscripts, etc., usually for other people to read or otherwise use

-Seleucia Pieria seaport on the Mediterranean that primarily served the ancient city of Antioch, Syria
+Seleucia Pieria seaport in the eastern Mediterranean that primarily served the ancient city of Antioch, Syria

-servus the Latin word for servant or slave; it appears in Rubies of the Viper as a demeaning name that Theodosia’s brother tried to force his slave Alexander to answer to and accept
+servus the Latin word for “slave”; it appears in Rubies of the Viper as a demeaning name that Theodosia’s brother tried to force his slave Alexander to answer to and accept

 sesterce – an ancient Roman coin equal to one-quarter of a denarius

-Siccarimodern version of the ancient Hebrew term siqariqim, (“assassins”), used to describe a radical splinter group of the Jewish Zealots that terrorized Judea during the time of Jesus; the word comes from sica (“daggers”)
+Sicariimodern version of the ancient Hebrew term siqariqim, (“assassins”), used to describe a radical splinter group of the Jewish Zealots that terrorized Judea during the first century AD; the word comes from sica (“daggers”)

 Sicilyan island in the central Mediterranean Sea, south of the Italian Peninsula in continental Europe; one of the 20 regions of Italy